About the Lung Cancer Awareness Toolkit

 Comprehensive Cancer Control Webinar Series on Lung Cancer | The American Cancer Society CCC conducted a series of webinars on lung cancer control in 2020.
 Topics ranged from tobacco cessation to lung cancer screening. |

-E-Cigarettes | While CDC continues to research the effects of e-cigarettes and vapes, they recommend the best way to ensure no risk of negative outcomes is to refrain from using these products. |
+E-Cigarettes | While CDC continues to research the effects of e-cigarettes and vapes, it recommends that the best way to reduce risk of negative outcomes is to refrain from using these products. |

-Lung Cancer Screening Resource Sheet from Comprehensive Cancer Control National Partnership (CCCNP) | The Comprehensive Cancer Control National Partnership created a lung cancer screening resource sheet for comprehensive cancer control coalitions. |
+Lung Cancer Screening Resource Sheet from Comprehensive Cancer Control National Partnership (CCCNP) | The Comprehensive Cancer Control National Partnership created a lung cancer screening tip sheet for comprehensive cancer control coalitions. |

 LungCheck tools | LungCheck is a free resource on lung cancer screening developed by New York-Presbyterian and Weill Cornell.
 It has tools for both patients and clinicians to understand screening and eligibility. |

-LUNGevity | LUNGevity has an extensive collection of resources for people who have lung cancer and caregivers. |
+LUNGevity | LUNGevity offers an extensive collection of resources for people who have lung cancer and caregivers. |

 Lung Cancer Screening Day | National Lung Cancer Screening Day, on the second Saturday of November, raises awareness of early detection through regular lung cancer screening and aims to reduce access disparities. |